Rominitch/CPPCoverage/README.md

 ![alt tag](Screenshots/SolutionExplorer.png)

-- Hide code from code coverage results using #pragma DisableCodeCoverage and #pragma EnableCodeCoverage:
+- Hide code from code coverage results using #pragma DisableCodeCoverage and #pragma EnableCodeCoverage

 ![alt tag](Screenshots/Pragmas.png)

+Alternative system is to use single comment: // DisableCodeCoverage and // EnableCodeCoverage

 - Sampling-based profiling data is gathered as a by-product